 Spadolini Pavilion – Ground Floor

-The XI Florence Biennale will be held in the Spadolini Pavilion – Ground Floor.
+The XII Florence Biennale will be held in the Spadolini Pavilion – Ground Floor.
 The Pavilion, built between 1974 and 1976 and planned by Florentine architect Pierluigi Spadolini, is the main building to organise fairs & congresses in Florence, and a multifunctional area thanks to its large and free surfaces, located inside one of the most important monumental areas of the city.

 Area: 8.320 Mq